 To earn the Advanced Certificate in Effective College Instruction, you must complete the three additional courses, such that all seven courses in the Effective Teaching Practices and Effective Online Teaching Practices have been completed.

-The Fostering a Culture of Belonging course is a deeper dive into inclusive teaching.
+The Fostering a Culture of Belonging course is a deeper dive into inclusive practices.
 Participants will earn a microcredential upon completion, but this course does not apply toward the full ACUE Certificate or Advanced Certificate in Effective College Instruction.

-An ACUE course facilitator will provide support throughout your course, including leading discussions in LMS discussion boards.
+An ACUE course facilitator will provide support throughout your course, including leading virtual discussions in LMS discussion boards.
 Facilitators will also respond to your support needs within 24 hours.
 Technical assistance is also available by emailing [email protected].
 For additional information about course accessibility, please review our Statement of Accessibility.

 To satisfy module requirements and earn a badge, course-takers submit a reflection aligned to a rubric that will be shared with you.
 Each course requires four to seven reflections to earn microcredential.
 Each reflection is scored by a National Reader assigned to your cohort.
 Successful completion of all assignments is required to complete the course and earn the microcredential.